SEKOIA-IO/documentation/docs/getting_started/best_practices.md

 **Recommendations:**

-- **Keep the number of playbook executions per day low**: Aim for less than X executions per playbook per day, aligning with the number of raised alerts.
+- **Keep the number of playbook executions per day low**: Aim for less than 60 executions per playbook per day, aligning with the number of raised alerts.
 Each playbook should have a specific objective to meet a particular need.
-- **Design playbooks with simplicity in mind**: On average, each playbook should be composed of less than X modules, including:
+- **Design playbooks with simplicity in mind**: On average, each playbook should be composed of less than 15 modules, including:
     - **1 [Trigger](https://docs.sekoia.io/xdr/features/automate/triggers/)** such as the “Manual trigger” or “Alert created” trigger **with a filter condition** to start the playbook only for relevant cases.
     - **Some [Operator](https://docs.sekoia.io/xdr/features/automate/operators/) modules** like "[Condition](https://docs.sekoia.io/xdr/features/automate/operators/#condition)" and "[Foreach](https://docs.sekoia.io/xdr/features/automate/operators/#foreach)" to halt the playbook execution if new information gathered during the process indicates that the playbook is unnecessary in the current context.
     - **A majority of [Action](https://docs.sekoia.io/xdr/features/automate/actions/) modules** making it easily understandable for new team members and maintainable over time.
 To give you more details on the top 10 most used playbook Actions, here is a list: